Regent Seven Seas Cruises will celebrate the ship’s christening in Miami on 21 February 2020

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca/Tuesday, July 2, 2019/Categories: Interview, Onboard experience, Cruise news
+Author: Rebecca/02 July 2019/Categories: Interview, Onboard experience, Cruise news

 This article was first published in the 2019 issue of Cruise & Ferry Interiors.
 All information was correct at the time of printing, but may since have changed.